richardhsu/cs244-14-rcp/README.md

 so that any issues of disconnecting from the server do not interrupt the run.

-Again, we provide an AMI on Amazon EC2 for your convenience.
-You can search the Oregon region for `CS244-2014-RCP` for the AMI.

 [paper]: http://yuba.stanford.edu/rcp/flowCompTime-dukkipati.pdf
 [full]: http://yuba.stanford.edu/techreports/TR05-HPNG-112102.pdf
 [matplotlib]: http://matplotlib.org/users/installing.html
 [scipy]: http://docs.scipy.org/doc/